CheatInNeed/02369_Tower_Defense/SprintLog.md

 ## Looked at git

+## feedback from presentation (changelog)
+- Don't get caught up in the tech stack.
+Maybe stop using libGDX to ensure faster development and thereby having a product to show to the customer earlier.
+- Terminal based "mvp" or minimal GUI - just show SOMETHING to the customer!
+-
+-
+Sprint 1 conclusion: Thursday 06/11:
-We should have implemented gameloop as the first thing and then iterated our additions afterward
+We should have implemented gameloop as the first thing and then iterated our additions afterward.
+Therefore some from the group will ensure this before sprint 2 can start.
+We will meet again monday 10/11 and plan and start sprint 2.